Harveybegood/milesToGo/Posts/TheGreatGatsby/excerpt.md

 - The __day-coach__ -he was penniless now - was hot.

 - Usually her voice came over the wire as something fresh and cool, as if a divot from a __green golf-links__ had come sailing in at the office window, but this morning it seemed harsh and dry.

+- Then the same __half-knowing__, __half-bewildered__ look came back into his faded eyes.

+- But conceivably Wilson had heard some of these same explanations before, from Myrtle, because he began saying "Oh, my God!" again in a whisper - his __comforter left several explanations in the air__.

+- Someone, kind or curious, took her in his car and drove her __in the wake of__ her sister's body.